 * * * *

 The Farmer stared at the angular black form, unable to break his gaze.
-The object was considerably lower, slightly longer and much wider than his secondhand, boxy Fiat 1100 sedan.
+The dark object was considerably lower, slightly longer and much wider than his secondhand, boxy Fiat 1100 sedan.

 What on earth am I looking at?!